-This page is for developers of Bol Processor BP3 (read installation).
-It is not a formal description of algorithms carried by the console’s C code, but rather an illustration of their management of musical processes that may be helpful for checking or extending algorithms.
+This page is intended for developers of the Bol Processor BP3 (read installation).
+It is not a formal description of the algorithms carried by the console's C code, but rather an illustration of their management of musical processes, which may be useful for checking or extending algorithms.

-All examples are contained in the “ctests” folder of the distribution.
+All examples are included in the "ctests" folder of the distribution.

 Example of tied notes

-Let us look as measures #18 to #22 of Listz’s 14th Hungarian Rhapsody imported from a MusicXML file — read Importing MusicXML scores.
-The printed score of measures #19 to #21 is the following:
+Consider measures #18 to #22 of Liszt's 14th Hungarian Rhapsody imported from a MusicXML file — see Importing MusicXML scores.
+The printed score of measures #19 to #21 is as follows:

 Source: ManWithNoName in the MuseScore community

 Tied notes are visible on this score.
 Slurs connecting notes at different pitches are ignored by the Bol Processor.
-These could be interpreted via the _legato(x) performance control, but setting a suitable value for ‘x’ would require a careful analysis of the context.
-Ties link the same pitch such as “Ab1″ (A flat in octave 1) at the bottom of the score lines.
-There are 3 occurrences of tied “Ab1″ in this section, the first one starting at the end of measure #18 and the third one ending in measure #21.
+These could be interpreted using the _legato(x) performance control, but setting an appropriate value for 'x' would require a careful analysis of the context.
+Ties link the same pitch, such as "Ab1" (A flat in octave 1) at the bottom of the score lines.
+There are 3 occurrences of tied "Ab1" in this section, the first one starting at the end of measure #18 and the third one ending at measure #21.

-In Bol Processor notation, this fragment yields a sequence of polymetric structures.
-For the sake of clarity each measure has been set to a separate paragraph:
+In Bol Processor notation, this fragment results in a sequence of polymetric structures.
+For the sake of clarity, each measure has been placed on its own paragraph:

 #18 {_tempo(4/3) {4,{7/4,C4,C5}{1/4,C4,F4,Ab4,C5}{7/4,C4,F4,Ab4,C5}{1/4,Db4,F4,Ab4,Db5},{7/4,G4,Bb4}9/4,{7/4,E2,C3,G3,Bb3}{1/4,F2}{7/4,C3,F3,Ab3}{1/4, Ab1&}}